AgPipeline/transformer-soilmask/README.md

 - `--metadata "/mnt/08f445ef-b8f9-421a-acf1-8b8c206c1bb8_metadata.cleaned.json"` is the name of the source metadata to be cleaned
 - `"/mnt/08f445ef-b8f9-421a-acf1-8b8c206c1bb8_left.tif"` is the name of the image to mask

-## Transformer class dependencies
-This transformer has the following requirements from the [Environmental](https://github.com/AgPipeline/AgPipeline.github.io/blob/transformers/transformers/transformers.md) Transformer class.

-Expected method signatures and explanations:
-- **get_image_file_epsg(file_name: str) -> str**: function returns the EPSG code from a georeferenced image file, or None
-- **default_epsg -> str**: property returning the expected EPSG; compared against a file's EPSG code to determine if the resulting mask file needs to be converted to match the default EPSG
-- **get_image_file_geobounds(file_name: str) -> list**: function returns the geographic boundaries of a georeferenced image file as a list ordered as [min_y, max_y, min_x, max_x] or a list of four numpy.nan values if the file is not georeferenced
-- **generate_transformer_md() -> dict**: function returns a dictionary with the following minimum set of keys:
-    - `name`: the name of the transformer (the configuration.py file can be used for this)
-    - `version`: the version of the transformer (the configuration.py file can be used for this)
-    - `author`: the author of the transformer (the configuration.py file can be used for this)
-    - `description`: the description of the transformer (the configuration.py file can be used for this)
-    - `repository`: optional repository URI of transformer source code (the configuration.py file can be used for this)